 We are glad to join with you in the celebration of your marriage.
 We want you to have a wedding that is joyous and reflects the uniqueness of the hopes and dreams that you have for your marriage.

 After meeting a parish priest, the day and time for your wedding will be agreed, and it will be decided which of our clergy will officiate.
-If you are not certain about the time, it may be penciled in until any other request for a wedding comes for that day.
+If you are not certain about the time, it may be pencilled in until any other request for a wedding comes for that day.
 Then you will be asked to decide and given priority in doing so.
 St Michael’s is becoming increasingly popular for weddings so there may be other weddings or events in the church on the same day.
 We keep weddings at least two hours apart.

 The Anglican Church has three contemporary forms of ceremony which can be mixed and matched, and personalised to a large extent.
 We will help you make choices so that your marriage celebration will be meaningful and flow well.
-We are very happy to conduct a celebration of the Eucharist in your wedding if you wish.
+We are very happy to conduct a celebration of the Eucharist (Holy Communion) in your wedding if you wish.

 It is an Anglican requirement that at least one of you be baptised.
 Should either of you wish to be baptised, you are invited to ask a parish priest about that.

 Good music enriches a wedding service.
 St Michael’s has a pipe organ and an accomplished organist.
 We can help you to choose suitable music from a wide repertoire.
 There is also a sound system, CD player and IPod connection which can be used, though it is our experience that live sound works best.
 The organist is able to work with vocal or instrumental soloists if required.
 We can also provide vocal soloists for an additional fee.
 We recommend that you attend the 10am Mass one Sunday to hear and see how the church works.
 This can be an opportunity to discuss music with the organist.